nodejs/node/doc/api.markdown

 The `options` argument is optional.
 The
-`options` argument accepts the same values as the options argument for `tcp.Server`.
+`options` argument accepts the same values as the options argument for `net.Server`.

 The `request_listener` is a function which is automatically added to the `"request"` event.

-### server.setSecure(format_type, ca_certs, crl_list, private_key, certificate)

-Enable TLS for all incoming connections, with the specified credentials.

-`format_type` currently has to be "X509_PEM", and each of the ca, crl, key and cert parameters are in the format of PEM strings.

-`ca_certs` is a string that holds a number of CA certificates for use in accepting client connections that authenticate themselves with a client certificate.

-`private_key` is a PEM string of the unencrypted key for the server.

 ### server.listen(port, hostname)

 Begin accepting connections on the specified port and hostname.
 If the hostname is omitted, the server will accept connections directed to any address.

+This function is asynchronous. `listening` will be emitted when the server is ready to accept connections.

+### server.listen(path)

+Start an HTTP UNIX socket server listening for connections on the given `path`.
+(Hint: use NGINX to load balance across many Node servers with this.)

-This function is synchronous.
+This function is asynchronous. `listening` will be emitted when the server is ready to accept connections.

 ### server.close()

 Stops the server from accepting new connections.

 ### http.ServerRequest